Mutual of New York / MONY - Missing Policyholder Search

 By law, unclaimed policy benefits, including demutualization compensation, are remitted to the custody of a government trust account until claimants come forward.
 Last year government custodians collected $22.8 billion, of which less than $1 billion was claimed.

-It is highly recommended, therefore, that current and former policyholders and heirs - the majority of whom are unaware they're entitled to unclaimed policy benefits, stock and cash - initiate a missing policyholder search.
-Unclaimed Life Insurance Policyholder Search
+It is highly recommended, therefore, that current and former policyholders and heirs - the majority of whom are unaware they're entitled to missing and unclaimed policy benefits, stock and cash - initiate a Missing Life Insurance Policy Search

 |American Mutual Life / Amerus||Manufacturers Life / Manulife||Principal Mutual Life|